 National Campus Safety Awareness Month (NCSAM) is recognized by colleges and universities across the country every September to bring attention to the issue of safety on campus.
-In 2021, DSSEP participated in the campaign by providing weekly informational fliers to the College community virtually, covering topics such as Mental Health Awareness, Sexual Violence, Proactive Bystander Intervention and Stalking Awareness.
-The informational fliers were interactive, with links to quizzes, websites, and additional resources related to the weekly topic.
+In 2022, DSSEP participated in the campaign by providing weekly informational flyers, self-defense training, CPR classes, Operation Theft Awareness materials, human trafficking information, workplace violence prevention training, and active killer preparedness training to the College community.